teake/LieLink/README.md

     LieQuery["dim(A2)"]
     (* => "8" *)

-Unlinke the new short-hand functions like `LieTensor`, `LieQuery` doesn't parse its output to Mathematica syntax but keeps it in plain-text.
+Unlike the new short-hand functions like `LieTensor`, `LieQuery` doesn't parse its output to Mathematica syntax but keeps it in plain-text.

+Groups are entered as strings in LieLink.
+For example, the equivalent of the LiE command `dim(A2)` is now `Dim["A2"]`.

 LieLink also introduces a new Mathematica type called `LieTerm`, which is used for terms in Laurent polynomials. `LieTerm[1,2,3]` prints as `{1,2,3}` with red brackets,